Hesbadami/grad-quantum-physics/README.md

-# My Watchlist of University Positions and Professors related to Quantum Mechanics:
+# My Watchlist of Professors, University Positions and International Funds related to Quantum Mechanics:
 ---
 # University of Toronto